nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - The application's view will switch to persons and concerts when commands involving concerts or persons are executed.

 - The application's view will switch to concert contacts when commands involving concert contacts are executed.

+- In this user guide, the terms _contact_ and _person_ are used interchangeably.

+- The term _concert contact_ refers to an association between a _person_ and a _concert_.

 </div>